 - raising funds for development;

 - the opportunity for shareholders to sell a stake in the company or exit altogether;

 - Increasing capital liquidity: it is easier for public companies to obtain a loan from a bank against a pledge of shares.

-Going public allows the company to gain a public status that brings it to a new level among solid players in the market.
+Going public allows the company to gain a public status that elevates it to a new level among solid players in the market.
 Going public is also associated with strengthening the branding of the company.
 It requires transparency, improving the quality of corporate governance, moving to new standards of financial reporting, etc. And this process is fraught with serious difficulties for any organization, including building public opinion.
-After all, it is the external reputation that will affect the price of the securities of the future issuer.
+After all, it is the external reputation that will influence the price of future securities.

 The task of public relations for an IPO is to raise the company’s profile among potential investors, attract the special attention of analysts and stock market gurus, and then build confidence through detailed reporting on key financial and corporate indicators.
 It is necessary to create the most convenient mode for the investor to make a decision complementary to the issuer.

 You need to take into account many different factors: to predict a change in the situation, the actions of competitors, and all this under the great attention of the public, which, on the one hand, is desirable and, on the other, very often becomes a problem when “steered in the wrong direction.”